 The narrowing of the vertebral canal can cause bilateral pelvic limb lameness.
 As a result of the lumbosacral instability, your dog may not be able to walk properly.

 There are many causes for a dog having difficulty standing.
 Back leg weakness may only be a slight limp that works itself out quickly.
-This could be caused by stiff legs after a lot of exercise and is common in senior dogs.
+This could be caused by stiff legs after a lot of exercises and is common in senior dogs.